/ Company /

 Materiality Assessment

-In 2019, we performed a reassessment of issues, risks and opportunities that are material to our sustainability strategy in a changing global climate.
+In 2019, we performed a reassessment of issues, risks and opportunities that are material to our sustainability strategy in a addressing global climate change.
 This assessment helped us identify topics that are strategically important to our company and stakeholders while guiding decision-making across our value chain.

 The assessment was conducted in four stages:

-- Identification – Through a detailed analysis of WM’s value chain and review of GRI’s definition and guidelines for materiality, we developed the overarching themes of Governance, Community, Environment and Supply Chain.
+• Identification – Through a detailed analysis of WM’s value chain and review of GRI’s definitions and guidelines for materiality, we developed the overarching themes of Governance, Community, Environment and Supply Chain.
 These themes contain a total of 24 material topics.

 Materiality Matrix